-An interrupt (with the exception of INT0) can be used to release power-down mode (stop or idle).
+An interrupt can be used to release power-down mode (stop or idle).
 Interrupts for power-down mode release are initiated by setting the corresponding interrupt enable flag.
 Even if the IME flag is cleared to zero, power-down mode will be released by an interrupt request signal when the interrupt enable flag has been set.
 In such cases, the interrupt routine will not be executed since IME = "0".